LAZAROSKANDYLIOTIS/Evaluation-of-generalization-of-Convolutional-Neural-Networks-trained-with-proxy-tasks/README.md

 # 🧠 Evaluation of generalization of Convolutional Neural Networks trained with proxy tasks

 📌 This repository contains the code, pretrained models, and documentation related to my undergraduate thesis on **Self-Supervised Learning** using proxy tasks.
-The goal of this project was to evaluate how effectively various proxy tasks can train convolutional neural networks without labeled data, and how well the learned representations transfer to downstream tasks like image retrieval and classification
+The goal of this project was to evaluate how effectively various proxy tasks can train convolutional neural networks without labeled data, and how well the learned representations transfer to downstream tasks like image classification

 ## 🧾 Abstract
-This repo
 In recent years, Deep Learning (DL) and its applications in Computer Vision (CV) have seen rapid advancements.
 Despite this progress, many datasets remain underutilized due to the lack of annotations (unlabeled data).
 Labeling these datasets is a time-intensive process that often requires specialized human intervention, which makes them difficult to leverage effectively.
 Self-Supervised Learning (SSL) provides a promising solution to this problem by utilizing proxy/pretext tasks that train models without requiring labeled data.
 In these tasks, the model generates its own labels by manipulating the data, enabling it to learn meaningful features like object orientation, color, and image coherence, which can then be applied to tasks such as Image Classification or Object Detection.

 This thesis aims to compare three different proxy tasks: Image Rotation Prediction, Image Colorization, and Image Inpainting.
 The objective is to establish a fair comparison environment to evaluate the effectiveness of these tasks in the downstream task of image classification, which is inherently different as it requires labeled data for training.
 To ensure a fair comparison, the same architecture, hyperparameters, and settings were consistently applied across all proxy tasks and the downstream task.